CS126SP20/final-project-DAQIANN/DEVELOPMENT.md

 ---
 ####4/19/2020
-   * Decided to use the SQLiteModernCPP and SQLite3 library.
    * Created the database
    * Started creation of leaderboard and player

 ####4/20/2020
-   * Started writing header file for the location of sprites
+   * Wrote header and cpp file for the location of sprites
+   * Wrote the Rule of Five for sprites, but want to add extra functionalities later
+   * Added a time variable to player where I want it to count seconds passed during game